Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 c.)
 All directors are required to attend at least 50% of the association's board meetings in person or face removal from the board; extenuating circumstances may be taken into account by the Board before invoking removal of a member in such an action.

-- Notice of any special meeting of the board of directors shall be given at least fifteen days previously thereto by written notice delivered personally or sent by mail or facsimile transmission to each director.
+5. Notice of any special meeting of the board of directors shall be given at least fifteen days previously thereto by written notice delivered personally or sent by mail or by electronic means or facsimile transmission to each director.
 If notice be given by mail, such notice shall be deemed to be delivered on the day following the day such notice is deposited with postage prepaid in the United States mail.
-If notice be given by facsimile transmission, such notice shall be deemed to be delivered upon confirmation of the receipt of the transmission.
+If notice be given by electronic means or facsimile transmission, such notice shall be deemed to be delivered upon confirmation of the receipt of the transmission.
 Any director may waive notice of any meeting.

 - Directors may not vote by proxy.